Sidd-007/Parallel-Alogrithm-Project/README.md

-# The Longest Path Problem in a Grid
+#  Parallel Computation of Longest Path Problem in a Grid

-## Problem Statement
+### Problem Statement
    Find a longest path between any two given vertices in a Grid